TRIBUTE TO BEN MANFREDI ~ A remembrance by jason hummel |

 The next season we met on opening day at White Pass.
 Entry 11-26-1996:

-Ben kept many of his and our adventures on cascadeclassics, a website name that is fitting for the region's Cascade mountain range and the feeling of the adventures we put here...
+Ben kept many of those adventures on cascadeclassics, a website name that is fitting for both the Cascade mountain range we played in and the heart and soul of the adventures we had in them - they were certainly classic.

 TRIBUTE TO BEN